 - What outcomes do you expect?

-An organizational culture of trust and openness is another key to success.
-You want to be sure that people feel secure in providing authentic feedback.
+An organizational culture of trust and openness helps people feel secure in providing authentic feedback.
 It’s important to create clarity from the beginning.
 Ensure that the outcomes are clear, and that you’ve defined confidentiality and anonymity.
 Avoid the unnecessary dilemma about who will “own” and “see” the feedback data.
 Doing this will significantly enhance the success of the initiative.

 In addition to working closely with an assessment vendor to choose the right 360 assessment, ensure that the assessment aligns with your organization’s competency model and business outcomes.

 Be sure that everyone involved knows that assessment isn’t development.
-Receiving, evaluating and discussing a 360-degree feedback report is assessment.
-Development is what happens afterwards —and development is what matters most to organizations.
-For the organization and the individual to maximize the effectiveness of a 360, there needs to be a process for creating a development plan, support, and follow-through.
+Receiving, evaluating, and discussing a 360-degree feedback report is assessment.
+Development is what happens afterward—and development is what matters most to organizations.
+For the organization and the individual to maximize the effectiveness of a 360, there needs to be a process for creating a development plan, as well as support and follow-through.

-Ongoing support the organization will provide for developmental planning is crucial for success.
-CCL’s Compass product, for example, can help individuals and organizations move from assessment to action – building a framework for setting and achieving development goals.
+CCL’s Compass products can help individuals and organizations move from assessment to action, building a framework for setting and achieving development goals.
 This important step is essential to long-term, sustainable results.

 Tips for 360 Success

-- Use the process to leverage developmental activities.
+- Using the process to leverage developmental activities.